n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 24 - Advent of Cyber 2021.md

 ### Questions-1-2
 [Top](#TOC)

-Start out by navigating to the directory of `mimiktaz` noted in the instructions and running the program with the command `mimikatz`.
+Start by navigating to the directory of `mimiktaz` noted in the instructions and running the program with the command `mimikatz`.
 You should now have a command prompt proceeded with `#`.

 From here, we want to capture what credentials we can from memory using the `sekurlsa` module.
 Run the command: